cathiele/rpngo/USER_GUIDE.md

 Note that using variables as stacks can create memory pressure on microcontrollers if it's pushed too far.

+### Special variables

+Variables that start with a `.` are generally considered special.
+Although you can create dot variables yourself, doing so might create unintended conflicts now or in the future.
+The current list of variables is briefly described here.
+Many of these are covered in more detail in upcoming sections:

+- `.f1`, `.f2`, `.f3`...
+These define macros that will be executed
+  when the corresponding function key is pressed
+- `.init` The startup script defines this by-convention to make the initilization code (located in `$HOME/.rpngo`) viewable.
+If the user provides a custom `.rpngo`, this may not be defined.
+- `.plotinit` If the user asks for a plot (e.g. `'sin' plot`) and no plot window exists, this macro is used to create one.
+  The user can customize this macro as-needed
+- `.plotwin` The name of the plot window to create.
+This will usually be set to `p`.
+- `.serial` The path of the serial device to use on PCs (e.g.
+  `/dev/ttyACMO`).
+- `.wend`, `.wtarget`, `.wweight` These can be used to control how a new window is created.
+The concept is covered later.

+### Viewing Variables

+You can use `vlist` to list all assigned variables.
+There is also a special window view that can list variables that is described later.

 ### Number Bases